pichfl/decknamen/README.md

 ## Technical details

-This project uses a simple websocket backend based on [socket.io](https://socket.io) and Node.js.
+This project uses a simple websocket backend based on Primus and Node.js.
 See the `api` folder for details.

 The website itself is powered by [Ember.js](https://emberjs.com) & a bunch of addons.
 The project is inside the `game` folder.